Adarsh0427/ICS_Project_Group7/Question_bank.md

 This is a type of malicious attack in which a attacker sends fake ARP messages to a target LAN with the intention of linking their MAC address with the IP address of a legitimate device or server within the network.
 The link allows for data from the victim's computer to be sent to the attacker's computer instead of the original destination.

+## Terms:
+- An eavesdropping attack occurs when a hacker intercepts, deletes, or modifies data that is transmitted between two devices.